garryyao/polymer-svg-template/README.md

 	 </template>
 </dom-module>
 <script>
-	//  Polyfill all <template>s inside of the containing svg element.
+	//  Polyfill all <template> elements inside of any <svg> container within PolymerSvgTemplate('my-svg-template');
-	PolymerSvgTemplate('my-svg-template');
  	Polymer({
  		is: 'my-svg-template'